ankitgtron/MediLink/README.md

 1. **User Registration and Login:**
    - Implement a secure registration feature allowing users to sign up with their mobile number or email.
    - Validate user information through OTP-based verification.
-   - Checkout the link for implementation [tutorial](https://www.youtube.com/watch?v=H8ThscWsQV8&list=PLA9oyBlTfuCguMi9PTwvA2ewTPJ7701EI)
+   - Learn how to add signup and login pages [tutorial](https://www.youtube.com/watch?v=H8ThscWsQV8&list=PLA9oyBlTfuCguMi9PTwvA2ewTPJ7701EI)

 2. **Health Articles and Tips:**
    - Provide a section with curated health-related articles and wellness tips for users.
+   - For example you can add section that will show Foods That Boost Immunity, The Importance of Regular Exercise, etc.

 3. **Appointment Scheduling:**
    - Enable patients to book consultations with doctors based on availability.
+   - Learn how to add appointment scheduling [tutorial](https://www.youtube.com/watch?v=IuYVfEuiSso)

 4. **Enhanced System Checker:**
    - Incorporate AI-based symptom detection for better diagnosis suggestions.
----

-## **Mission and Objectives**
-### **Mission:**
-To promote awareness and innovation in healthcare delivery, ensuring high-quality hospital services and community health care.

-### **Objectives:**
-1. Expand services to meet customer needs on a financially sustainable basis.
-2. Ensure a safe and therapeutic environment for all patients, staff, and visitors.
-3. Enhance patient satisfaction and improve healthcare efficiency.
+   - Learn how to add AI chatbot to your website [tutorial](https://www.youtube.com/watch?v=Bv8FORu-ACA)

 ---